-Program CostsGrinnell tuition is charged in place of the program tuition when it is equal or less than Grinnell tuition.
+Program CostsFor off-campus study during the fall and spring semesters, Grinnell tuition is charged in place of the program tuition when it is equal or less than Grinnell tuition.
 When program tuition exceeds Grinnell tuition, the program's tuition will replace Grinnell tuition.
-Some total program costs vary due to fluctuations in exchange rates and are subject to change without notice.
-Non-tuition costs, such as room and board charged by the program, will appear on your student account in addition to the tuition charge.
+Non-tuition costs billed by the program, such as room and board, will appear on your student account.

 - Grinnell tuition or program tuition (whichever is greater)

-- Grinnell's administrative fee of $300 for an off-campus study semester
+- Grinnell's administrative fee of $350 for an off-campus study semester

 - Grinnell College student health insurance (may be waived)